bartholf/ssm/README.md

 ## Indata file

-The indata file consist of one or more objects:
+The indata file consist of one or more objects with the following attributes:

 - **Name** _String_ (required)

   The name of the setting to add, it will be prefixed with passed environment name

 - **Value** _String_ (required)
 - **Type** _"String"|"SecureString"_
   Default: "_String_"